fivetran/dbt_google_ads_source/README.md

     version: [">=0.8.0", "<0.9.0"]
 ```
 ## Step 3: Define database and schema variables
 By default, this package runs using your destination and the `google_ads` schema.
-If this is not where your google_ads data is (for example, if your google_ads schema is named `google_ads_fivetran`), add the following configuration to your root `dbt_project.yml` file:
+If this is not where your Google Ads data is (for example, if your google_ads schema is named `google_ads_fivetran`), add the following configuration to your root `dbt_project.yml` file:

 ```yml
 vars: